klahrich/chiefhustler/content/diary/investing-diary-0005.md

 ## Caveats

 The best time to bet on oil and gas was in 2020, when oil went into [negative territory](https://www.cnbc.com/2020/06/16/how-negative-oil-prices-revealed-the-dangers-of-futures-trading.html).

 Now, in early 2022, it seems like a good bet still.
+In some ways, on a risk-adjusted basis, the bet might be just as good.

 But I have to acknowledge: more and more people are aware of it.
+Part of me wonders: am I too late to the party?

 I just read [a Revue issue](https://www.getrevue.co/profile/billbrewstertbb/issues/bill-brewster-s-revue-issue-6-925111?via=twitter-card-webview&client=DesktopWeb&element=issue-card) from Bill Brewster, and he had this quote from a Howard Marks' talk on MOI Global: